kgogov/sapui5-walkthrough/notes.md

 Automatic model instantiation is only available as of SAPUI5 version 1.30.

+## Step 10: Pages and Panels

 After all the work on the app structure it’s time to improve the look of our app. \
 We will use two controls from the **sap.m** library to add a bit more "bling" to our UI.
 You will also learn about control aggregations in this step.

+## Step 11: Shell

+Now we use a shell control as container for our app and use it as our new root element.
+The shell takes care of visual adaptation of the application to the device’s screen size by introducing a so-called letterbox on desktop screens. \
+The app is now run in a shell that limits the app width. \
+There are further options to customize the shell, like setting a custom background image or color and setting a custom logo.
+Check the related [API reference](https://sapui5.hana.ondemand.com/#/api/sap.m.Shell) for more details.

 ## Conventions